-Director of Graduate Studies (DGS): Erik Harms erik.harms@yale.edu (203) 436-4276; 10 Sachem, 124 william.honeychurch@yale.edu 51 Hillhouse Ave.
+Director of Graduate Studies (DGS): Lisa Messeri

+lisa.messeri@yale.edu; 10 Sachem, 203

 The DGS monitors student progress through the program, approves course schedules, coordinates qualifying exams, and appoints Teaching Fellows.
 If you have any concerns your academic progress, registration status, a faculty member or adviser, the DGS is the one to approach.